In a rare show of shareholder pressure, 4,000 Amazonians demand action on green energy

 The letter comes after members of the group met with Amazon leaders and were unable to get a commitment from the company to form an overarching response to climate change.
 Instead, the Amazon board plans to print a statement of opposition to the proposed resolution in the shareholder ballot, which will go to a vote at an as-yet-to-be-announced shareholder meeting this spring.

 Some context is needed here, however: Amazon management didn’t block the resolution, which they could have, and that would have prevented a vote.
-In fact, Amazon management has a history of blocking employee resolutions.
-It has blocked 80% of climate-related employee resolutions to date.
-So the fact that the group’s resolution is still alive is a win in itself.
+Amazon management has a history of blocking resolutions.
+Between 2013 and 2018, it challenged 73% (8 of 11) of environmental-related resolutions, and 69% (24 of 35) of resolutions across all topics.
+The fact that the Amazon employees’ climate resolution is still alive may be a win in itself.

 Capitalism with a conscience